 Alvarado v.
 Round Table, Santa Clara Superior Court, 18-CV-332752 -a complaint for sexual harassment in employment.

 M.G. v.
-City of Palo Alto, a complaint for misclassification
+City of Palo Alto, claimant is alleging wage and hour violations and employee misclassification

 Katz, et al., v.
 Atticare Alameda Superior Court No. RG17861043, a proposed class action alleging multiple wage & hour violations